+Processing Integrity: Obtains or generates, uses, and communicates relevant, quality information regarding the SOC 2 objectives related to processing.
 This includes definitions of processed data, and product and service specifications, to support the use of products and services.

 Availability: Maintains, monitors, and evaluates current processing capacity and use of system components like infrastructure, data, and software.

 Maintaining processing capacity and use of system components (infrastructure, data, and software) to manage demand and enable the implementation of additional capacity to help meet objectives.